lula/ngx-summernote/README.md

 <div [ngxSummernoteView]="content"></div>
 ```

-## Upload images to server instead of inserting Base64 in HTML
+## Upload images to server

-Use `uploadImagePath` option in config:
+If you want to upload images to server and use remote paths in editor, you need to set `uploadImagePath` option in config:

 ```javascipt
 config = {